powsybl/powsybl.github.io/docs/installation/java-library.md

 This module provides an implementation of the converter API to allow a user to load/save a network from/to a CIM-CGMES file.

 **powsybl-triple-store-api** *(Powsybl developer)*
-This module provides an common API to access to the CIM-CGMES from a triple store.
-Powsybl provides several in-memory implementation of this API.
+This module provides a common API to access to the CIM-CGMES from a triple store.
+Powsybl provides several in-memory implementations of this API.
 We suggest to use Eclipse RDF4J implementation that offers the best global performance.

 **powsybl-triple-store-impl-rdf4j** *(User)*
 This module provides SPARQL queries to access to a triple store based on [Eclipse RDF4J](https://rdf4j.org/).